 This mostly comes down to the fact that these soccer cleats are made out of much higher quality material that is specifically chosen to ensure as much comfort as possible for the wearer.

-And this is important because the last thing you want to be thinking about when you’re on the soccer field is uncomfortable footwear.
+This is important because the last thing you want to be thinking about when you’re on the soccer field is uncomfortable footwear.

 Your feet are one of your most important assets in a soccer game.

 You want them to be pain-free and comfortable to be able to interact with the soccer ball as you need to.
-If you spend the game trying to avoid kicking the ball or running too much because your feet are uncomfortable then you’re not going to play at your full potential.
+If you spend the game trying to avoid kicking the ball or running too much because your feet are uncomfortable, then you’re not going to play at your full potential.